-Eggs start as the familiar objects we see every day in our refrigerators and miraculously become baby birds.
+Eggs are familiar objects that miraculously become baby birds.
 The process is so amazing that I’m devoting two Tenth Page articles to it.

 - Blastodisc or germinal disc: Potential embryo.
 If fertilized and incubated this small circular spot on the yolk becomes a chick.